Why Haven’t I Heard From My Attorney?

-When you've been injured due to someone's negligence, it can create a multitude of hardships in your life, and getting fairly compensated for this is your right.
+When you've been injured in Georgia due to someone's negligence, it can create a multitude of hardships in your life, and getting fairly compensated for this is your right.

 However, getting a financial settlement is not going to happen overnight.

 Although personal injury lawsuits do not generally require a trial, the process of getting an amount of compensation that is fair to you can be a drawn-out process.

 The insurance company of the at-fault party is going to fight you every step of the way, and your attorney will need to do their due diligence to help you take on your insurance company and ensure a successful outcome.

 Throughout the process of getting your financial settlement after becoming injured, there may be periods of time that you do not hear from your attorney.

 Although this can be unnerving, it is a normal part of the legal process.